19hours/sg-statutes/Acts/Charities Act.md

 (e) enabling the Commissioner, in circumstances specified in any regulations made under this Act, to dispense with the requirements of section 14(2) or (3) in the case of a particular charity or in the case of any particular financial year of a charity.

-(2) If any person fails to afford an approved company auditor or independent examiner any facility to which he is entitled by virtue of subsection (1)(c) or (d), the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000, and the Commissioner may by order give to that person or to the charity trustees for the time being of the charity concerned, such directions as the Commissioner thinks appropriate for securing that the default is made good.
+(2) If any person fails to afford an approved company auditor or independent examiner any facility to which he is entitled by virtue of subsection (1)(c) or (d), the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction, and the Commissioner may by order give to that person or to the charity trustees for the time being of the charity concerned, such directions as the Commissioner thinks appropriate for securing that the default is made good.

 (3) Section 391 of the Companies Act [Cap.
 50] shall have effect in relation to an auditor or independent examiner appointed by a charity in pursuance of section 14 as it has effect in relation to a person employed as auditor by a company within the meaning of that Act.